sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 The problem here is that the `sort()` array method mutates the array we’re passing into our function, likely not what we’d expect when calling a function named `printSortedArray()`.

-Some of the problems with mutations:
+Some of the problems with mutation:

-- Mutations may lead to unexpected and hard-to-debug issues, where data becomes incorrect somewhere, and we have no idea where it happens.
+- Mutation may lead to unexpected and hard-to-debug issues, where data becomes incorrect somewhere, and we have no idea where it happens.
-- Mutations make code harder to understand: at any time, an array or an object may have a different value, so we need to be very careful when reading the code.
+- Mutation makes code harder to understand: at any time, an array or an object may have a different value, so we need to be very careful when reading the code.
 - Mutation of function parameters makes the behavior of a function surprising and crease unexpected side effects.
-- Mutations are often unexpected.
+- Mutation is often unexpected.
 It’s too easy to forget which methods mutate the original data, and which don’t.
 Both could return the same value, and there’s no naming convention of any kind to differentiate them, at least in JavaScript.

 _Immutability_ or _immutable data structures_, meaning that to change a value we have to create a new array or object, would solve this problem.
 Unfortunately, JavaScript doesn’t support immutability natively, and all solutions are more crutches than actual solutions.
-But even just _avoiding_ mutations in our code makes it easier to understand.
+But even just _avoiding_ mutation in our code makes it easier to understand.

-Also, don’t forget that `const` in JavaScript only prevents reassignments — not mutations.
+Also, don’t forget that `const` in JavaScript only prevents reassignments — not mutation.

 I> We talk about reassignments in the previous chapter, [Avoid reassigning variables](#no-reassigning).